Hockey coach moved from job to job, despite sex allegations

 MINNEAPOLIS (AP) — Tony Kellin remembers an assistant hockey coach at the University of Minnesota approaching him in the locker room during the 1984-85 season and saying he knew a woman who would perform oral sex on Kellin, but only if Kellin would be blindfolded with his hands tied.

-Kellin, a junior defenseman at the time, said he told coach Thomas “Chico” Adrahtas: “That ain’t gonna happen.”
+A junior defenseman at the time, Kellin said he told coach Thomas “Chico” Adrahtas: “That ain’t gonna happen.”
 Kellin came to believe Adrahtas was the one who would be performing the proposed sex act — and that some underclassmen were victims of his scheme.
-He said he reported his suspicions to the athletic director and soon, Adrahtas was gone.
+He said he reported his suspicions to the athletic director, and Adrahtas was soon gone.

 But in 2012, Kellin learned Adrahtas was still coaching.
 A revered coach who took teams to championships, Adrahtas had bounced around several hockey programs in the Chicago area, landing at Robert Morris University in 2008.
 Despite a 2010 decision by the Amateur Hockey Association of Illinois to suspend Adrahtas from its programs and a 2012 report to police by Kellin, Adrahtas did not leave Robert Morris until November 2018.
 For Kellin, Adrahtas’ ability to move easily from job to job after the accusations were reported raises questions.